sachleen/SacSciOly/pages/competition-info.md

 Date: 2018-01-15 1:52 PM
 Template: post.twig
 ===
-**NOTE:** This content is for the 2019 event which has already occured.
-Please check back later for updated 2020 content.

 The Sacramento Regional Science Olympiad is on March 7, 2020 at Mira Loma High School.

 The Division A tournament will be held on March 21, 2020 at Mira Loma High School.